Legal Committee of the General Conference

 * At its 32nd session (2003), the General Conference decided to increase the number of the members of the Legal Committee to 24 (Resolution 32 C/78) as of the election to take place at its 33rd session.

-** At the 37th session of the General Conference, Group I presented only four candidates for the five vacant seats, Group III presented three candidates for the five vacant seats and Group IV did not present any candidate for the four vacant seats.
-Consequently, at its 37th session, the General Conference elected only 17 members to the Legal Committee for the 38th session of the General Conference.
+** At the 38th session of the General Conference, Group II presented one candidate for the three vacant seats, Group V(a) presented two candidates for the three vacant seats and Group V(b) presented one candidate for the four vacant seats.
+Consequently, at its 38th session, the General Conference elected only 18 members to the Legal Committee for the 39th session of the General Conference.

 Functions (Rule 37 of the Rules of Procedure of the General Conference)